Super Bowl XVIII: Broadcasting

 The game was broadcast in the United States by CBS, the last Super Bowl before ABC was added to the annual broadcasting rotation with the next game the following year (this was added to it as part of a new television contract that began with the 1982 season and a new alternation process that began with the previous game on NBC at the end of that season).
 The CBS broadcast team consisted of play-by-play announcer Pat Summerall and color commentator John Madden.
 Hosting pregame coverage for The Super Bowl Today was Brent Musburger, Irv Cross, Phyllis George (in her final assignment for CBS), and Jimmy "The Greek" Snyder.
 Other contributors included Jim Hill, sports director of CBS station KNXT in Los Angeles (which broadcast the game in its market; WDVM aired the game in the Washington, DC area); Charlsie Cantey; Pat O'Brien; Dick Vermeil; Tom Brookshier; Hank Stram; John Tesh; and CBS News correspondent Charles Osgood.
 During this game, CBS introduced a new theme and open that would later be used for their college football coverage until it was replaced by the current college football theme introduced on Super Bowl XXI (the next Super Bowl CBS aired at the end of the 1986 season).

 CBS Radio had the game nationally with Jack Buck and Hank Stram.
 Dick Stockton would serve as pregame host for CBS Radio coverage; while Musburger would also contribute halftime commentary in addition to hosting CBS television coverage Locally, Bill King and Rich Marotta called the game on KRLA in Los Angeles; and Frank Herzog, Sam Huff, and Sonny Jurgensen were on WMAL-AM on Washington, D.C.

-CBS's Super Bowl lead-out program was the pilot episode of Airwolf.
+CBS' Super Bowl lead-out program was the pilot episode of Airwolf.

 The game was simulcast in Canada on CTV and in the United Kingdom on Channel 4.

 Apple's famous "1984" television commercial, introducing the Macintosh computer and directed by Ridley Scott, ran during a timeout in the third quarter.
 The advertisement changed how the Super Bowl would be used as a media advertising platform.

 The highlight package to Super Bowl XVIII was voiceover artist John Facenda's final project for NFL Films.
 Facenda died eight months after the game.
 An expanded version of Black Sunday (the highlight film's title) has appeared on NFL's Greatest Games, containing an additional hour of game footage and more audio play-by-play from both the local KRLA and WMAL radio broadcasts.